Culturally adapted health care

 Strategies with this rating are most likely to make a difference.
 These strategies have been tested in many robust studies with consistently positive results.

-Culturally adapted health care tailors care to patients’ norms, beliefs, values, language, and literacy skills1, 2.
-Care may delve more deeply into cultural considerations such as social, psychological, and economic factors2.
-Culturally adapted care can include: matching specialists to patients by race or ethnicity3; adapting patient materials to reflect patients’ culture, language, or literacy skills1; offering education via community-based health advocates4; incorporating norms about faith, food, family, or self-image into patient care; and implementing patient involvement strategies5.
+Culturally adapted health care tailors care to patients’ norms, beliefs, values, language, and literacy skills1, 2 and may delve more deeply into cultural considerations around social, psychological, and economic factors2.
+Culturally adapted care can include matching specialists to patients by race or ethnicity3; adapting patient materials to reflect patients’ culture, language, or literacy skills1; incorporating norms about faith, food, family, or self-image into patient care; implementing patient involvement strategies4; and educating patients about their health conditions5.
+Culturally adapted health education can be provided by health care providers, lay providers such as peer coaches6 or community-based health advocates5, and often includes language adaptation to meet the needs of patients who do not speak English6.

 What could this strategy improve?